bombcheck/esp8266_milight_hub/README.md

 ##### NRF24L01+

-[This guide](https://www.mysensors.org/build/connect_radio#nrf24l01+-&-esp8266) details how to connect an NRF24 to an ESP8266.
-I used GPIO 16 for CE and GPIO 15 for CSN instead.
+[This guide](https://www.mysensors.org/build/esp8266_gateway) details how to connect an NRF24 to an ESP8266.
+I used GPIO 16 for CE and GPIO 15 for CSN.
 These can be configured later.

 ##### LT8900